realpython/materials/python-double-underscore/README.md

-# Single and Double Underscores in Python Names: Their Meaning
+# Single and Double Underscores in Python Names

-This folder provides the code examples for the Real Python tutorial [Single and Double Underscores in Python Names: Their Meaning](https://realpython.com/python-double-underscore/).
+This folder provides the code examples for the Real Python tutorial [Single and Double Underscores in Python Names](https://realpython.com/python-double-underscore/).